 To test for this hypothesis, I run a couple of Placebo test in which model (1) will be separately estimated for low educated cohorts; including young-female cohort; older-female cohort; young-male cohort; older-male cohort.
 Descriptive statistics show that for each of these cohorts, less than 1% is employed in public education, relative to own overall employment.
-Since public education generates few jobs for all these cohorts, it is less likely that negative demand shocks in public education to be valid, low educated cohorts should not be affected, all else equal.
+Since public education generates few jobs for all these cohorts, it is less likely that negative demand shocks in public education would affect their LFP.
+Put differently, for the documented effect of public education to be valid, low educated cohorts should not be affected, all else equal.

 The results are reported in Table (6).
 Columns (1) and (3) report the results of the young and older low educated females.
-The treatment estimates are negative but statistically insignificant.
+The treatment estimate is negative but statistically insignificant for both models.
 Columns (2) and (4) report the underlying estimates of a generalized form of model (1), showing that the parallel trend assumption holds for both cohort models.
-The corresponding treatment estimates of the lower educated male cohorts are presented in Columns (4) and (7).
+The corresponding treatment estimates of the low educated male cohorts are presented in Columns (4) and (7).
 The estimates are positive but statistically insignificant.
-Nevertheless, the estimates reported in Columns (5) and (8) show that the parallel trend assumption for the male cohorts does not hold for both male models.
+Nevertheless, the estimates reported in Columns (5) and (8) show that the parallel trend assumption is violated for both male models.
 While the latter finding may cast doubt on the validity of using Diff-in-Diff technique, the overall conclusion of the placebo tests suggest that the reported findings of the young educated females do not pick other confounding effects.

 As a last robustness check, I extend the study period until 2012.
-As indicated above, the decline in the employment share of public education for young educated females have lasted until the end of 2010 and then bounced back in 2011 and 2012 to same level of the baseline period (1999).
+As indicated above, the decline in the employment share of public education for young educated females have lasted until the end of 2010 and then bounced back in 2011 and 2012 to same level to the baseline period (1999).
 A diminished LFP effect of public education in the extended period would further testify that the reported estimate of the young educated females causally reflects the treatment effect.
-To pursue this venue, I re-estimate a generalized version of model (1) for the entire period (1999-2012) for young and older educated females.
-Consistent with above argument, the treatment estimate, reported in Column (1) of Table (7) becomes statistically insignificant for the young educated model in 2011 and 2012.
-The treatment estimates for the older educated females do not change; remains statistically insignificant for the entire post-shock period (see Column 2 of the same table).
+To pursue this venue, I re-estimate a generalized version of model (1) for young and older educated females using data from the entire period (1999-2012).
+Consistent with above argument, the treatment estimate for the young educated females, reported in Column (1) of Table (7), becomes statistically insignificant in 2011 and 2012.
+Also, the corresponding estimates for the older educated females do not change; remain statistically insignificant (see Column 2 of the same table).

-6. Conclusion
+5. Conclusion

-Upon the end of the Second Intifada, the Palestinian government expanded employment of security personnel at the expense of other public employment, namely education.
-Public education is the main employer for educated females.
-I utilize this shock as a quasi-natural experiment to examine the effect of shocks of labor demand on LFP of educated females.
+Upon the end of the Second Intifada, the Palestinian government expanded employment of security personnel at the expense of other public employment, namely education, which is a main employer for educated females.
+I utilize this shock as a quasi-natural experiment to examine the effect of labor demand shock on LFP of educated females.
 Using Diff-in-Diff estimation technique, the findings show that decreases in public education causally reduce the probability of joining the labor market.
 The findings show that the effect is limited to young educated females.
-The main policy implication of this paper is that austerity measures may have repercussions on LFP for educated females in countries that disproportionately rely on public sector to employ this cohort.
+The main policy implication of this paper is that austerity measures may have repercussions on

+LFP for educated females in countries that disproportionately rely on public sector to employ this cohort.